ossf/scorecard/checks/checks.md

 ## Frozen-Deps

 This check tries to determine if a project has declared and pinned its dependencies.
-It works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript),  requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) look for github actions under .github/workflows/ and verifies they are pinned by hash.
-If one of the files in (1) AND all the dependencies in (2) are pinned,  the check succeds.
-This check does not currently look for docker image pinning and shell script pinning.
+It works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript),  requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) look for github actions under .github/workflows/ and verifies they are pinned by hash; (3) looks  for Dockerfiles and verifies FROM dependencies are pinned by hash.
+If one of the files in (1) AND all the dependencies in (2),(3) are pinned, the check succeds.
+This check does not currently look for shell script pinning (curl | bash) in scripts, Dockerfiles, Makefiles or system()-like code.

 **Remediation steps**
 - Declare all your dependencies with specific versions in your package format file (e.g. `package.json` for npm, `requirements.txt` for python).
 For C/C++, check in the code from a trusted source and add a `README` on the specific version used (and the archive SHA hashes).